 You may be good at hiring, coaching, and motivating staff, but you feel like your accountant speaks Chinese to you.
 You may be a marketing-wiz, but you have difficulties ensuring the team properly serve clients you managed to get in.

 One way or another, if you want your small business to succeed, you’ll have to find help for what you are not good at.
 Accounting is an easy example.
 You hire an external accountant, and you pay him per hour.
-You probably hire somebody to build your website (contact the Business of Diving Institute if you need help with that).
+You probably hire somebody to build your website.
 And so on.

 Now, here’s the kicker.
 This is just the tip of the iceberg.
 On top of having to manage all of these different business functions in your small business, you also have six different small businesses to operate, all at one!

 2) Scuba Diving Products & Services Sold by a Local Dive Shop

 Six companies?
 What are we talking about?
 Hold on!

 Let’s start by looking at what scuba diving products and services we sell in a dive center.